 Age appropriate teaching: Teaching across all key-stages is carried out with the use of materials aimed at the appropriate stage of development of the pupils.
 Materials and resources used may be adapted or selected to reflect a multisensory approach and to ensure access to the curriculum for all pupils.
-These resources, teaching approaches and materials will always take chronological age into account.
+Taking into account chronological age.